Western Australia Wildflowers Guide: When + Where to See Them

 Do Not Pick Wildflowers

-The famed WA wreath flowers draw wildflower enthusiasts from across the country in pursuit of seeing this peculiar species.
+The famed Western Australia wreath flowers draw wildflower enthusiasts from across the country in pursuit of seeing this peculiar species.

 Leschenaultia macrantha, or wreath leschenaultia, is endemic to inland areas of mid-west Western Australia.
 The name comes from the resemblance to a wreath, with bright pink, red and purple flowers commonly seen.
 The wreath flowers grow out of gravelly red dirt, most often just on the side of the road.